Tufts in Madrid

 Madrid but a smaller city and a smaller group of peers will typically prefer

-The Tufts-in-Madrid program facility is situated in
+The Tufts-in-Madrid program center is situated in

 the historical-cultural center of Madrid and houses the administrative offices,